HL7/fhircast-docs/docs/launch-scenarios.md

 ### EHR Launch: User SSO's into app from EHR

 The simplest launch scenario is the [SMART on FHIR EHR launch](http://www.hl7.org/fhir/smart-app-launch/#ehr-launch-sequence), in which the subscribing app is launched from an EHR authenticated session.
-The app receives information about the user and session as part of the launch and subsequently subscribes to the launching user's session.
+The app requests both the `launch` and `fhircast` scopes and  receives information about the user and session as part of the launch.
+The app subsequently subscribes to the launching user's session.

 In this scenario, the EHR authorizes the app to synchronize.
 The EHR provides a session topic as a SMART launch parameter which belongs to the EHR's current user.